syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Deserialize pivot items
+### Deserializing pivot row items

-By default, the pivot grid control allows to deserialize the collection of pivot items and pivot calculations.
-The deserialization of row pivot items and column pivot items can be disabled by setting the properties of 'DeserializePivotRows' and `DeserializePivotColumns` to false.
-Similarly, the deserialization of pivot calculation items can be disabled by setting the 'DeserializePivotCalculations' property to false.
+By default, the pivot grid control allows to deserialize the collection of pivot row items.
+The deserialization of pivot row items can be disabled by setting the [DeserializePivotRows](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.DeserializationOptions~DeserializePivotRows.html) property to false.

 {% tabs %}